scoconno/scoconno.github.io/ancient/Physics/Gobbet.md

 title: Gobbet
 ---

-While you should complete all reading on the syllabus, you should pay special attention to *Physics* Book 2, ch.1-3 & 7-9.
-For each, write a very short paragraph on *context*, *content*, and *assessment*.
+Pay special attention to *Physics* Book 2, ch.1-3 & 7-9.
+For each passage, write a very short paragraph on *context*, *content*, and *assessment*.